rappdw/timeless/specification.md

   mas list > mas.txt
   ```

-Manifests are tagged (`type:manifest`) so they live in Restic but remain tiny.
+Manifests are backed up as snapshots tagged `manifest`, keeping them small and easy to locate.

 ---